 The Chase Ink Plus® Business Card is a business credit card which means you can pay a portion of your credit card bill each month if you wish.
 Obviously, you should be paying off your statement each month to avoid the interest charges.
 There will be a credit inquiry , but the credit line will not appear on your personal credit report.

 For businesses that do a lot of work overseas, Chase Ink Plus offers no foreign transaction fees.
 You can make any purchases out of the country without paying an extra fee every time you swipe.
 With the 1:1 point transfer to popular travel programs, businesses will get the most out of their travel expenditures.
 Other cards will have standard fees are 2%-3% which negate any points accumulation.

 My recommendation for the Chase Ink Plus Business Card is 5 Stars for the bonus points alone.
-You get 50,000 points after spending $5,000 within 3 months is a huge bonus especially there is no annual fee for the first year.
+You earn 60,000 points after spending $5,000 within 3 months that is well worth signing up.
 For people who can max out the 5X category up to $50K at Office Supply stores and telecommunication services, that’s 250K in Ultimate Rewards points!
-On top of the reward points, you pay no foreign transaction fee and get two free complimentary lounge club membership passes.
+On top of the reward points, you pay no foreign transaction fee!
 What’s the bottom line?
 Apply for the Chase Ink Plus® Business Card today!